What Is Universal Language?

 All Universal Language products are designed in Edinburgh and printed or embroidered in the UK using sustainably produced garments.

 Quality is central to what we do.
-For example, our core t-shirts use heavyweight 220GSM 100% cotton - chosen for comfort, durability and longevity.
-The goal is simple: clothing football fans can wear season after season, whether at the match, in the pub or day-to-day.
+For example, our core t-shirts use heavyweight 220GSM combed cotton which is chosen for comfort, durability and longevity.
+The goal is simple: clothing football fans can wear season after season, whether at the match, in the pub or even the office.

 We balance permanent collections with occasional limited drops, allowing us to celebrate specific moments, clubs or cultural references while maintaining a strong core range.